-- Vehicle status and engine performance data - Fuel-injection and emission-related data
+- Vehicle status and engine performance data - Fuel-injection and emission-related data properly handle the vehicle data we provided and Yamaha will appropriately manage the data.

 This data will be uploaded only when a special Yamaha diagnostic tool is attached to the vehicle, such as when maintenance checks or service procedures are performed.